Our tour of Europe

 Our tour of Europe is complicated.

 This is the most complex adventure we have taken yet.
-We will be in Europe starting in Rome, visiting 15 countries and departing from Dublin in just over 120 days.
-Our tour of Europe will include at least 40 train trips and about 40 places to stay.
+We will be in Europe starting in Rome, visiting 15 countries, and departing from Dublin in just over 120 days.
+Our tour of Europe will include at least 40 train trips and approximately 40 accommodations.
 Places to stay so far are all reserved (unless we change our route).
 We have identified and reserved most of our train trips in Italy.
 That only leaves 90 days unplanned.
 I am both excited and terrified.

 One of our very first full-time RVing goals seven years ago was to slow down and relax.
-I think we have finally learned how to do that in the RV.
-Our Europe trip will be hectic if we don’t control it and learn to relax while on the journey.
+I think we have finally mastered that in the RV.
+Our European trip will be hectic if we don’t manage our time and learn to relax while on the journey.

 Going by Eurail

 We have been planning this trip for over a year, and the planning stage continues even after we arrive in Europe.
-Our Eurail pass is for 90 days, so we won’t start it until after we arrive in Italy, and it will expire in England before we get to Scotland and Ireland.
-I thought getting a Eurail pass would save us lots of money (probably true) and make planning easier (so far this is not true).
+Our Eurail pass is valid for 90 days, so we’ll start using it after arriving in Italy.
+It will expire in England before we reach Scotland and Ireland.
+I thought getting a Eurail pass would save us lots of money (probably true) and make planning easier (so far, this is not true).

 Tricky packing two backpacks